Equol: Skin health

 Each of the enantiomers and the racemic mixture of both enantiomers have different characteristics, bioavailabilities and molecular effects.
 According to one study, (RS)-equol provided the greatest overall improvement in skin health, especially when applied topically.

-Other health effects
+Hormone-related health effects

-Beyond topical effects, equol has been shown to relieve menopausal symptoms such as hot flashes and muscle and joint pain.
+Beyond topical effects, medicinal equol has been shown to relieve menopausal symptoms such as hot flashes and muscle and joint pain.
 (RS)-equol was also reported to reduce symptoms associated with menopausal vaginal atrophy, such as vaginal itching, vaginal dryness and pain with intercourse and cause positive shifts in the vaginal bacterial population, cell composition, and pH.

+According to animal studies, it has anti-androgenic effects and may lead to inhibited 5-alpha reductase as well as lowered dihydrotestosterone (DHT) levels.